Aaron-Bopp/TIM/40_Evergreens/Gender is a social construct.md

   - the scientific basis of gender
   - why does gender exist
   - The history of gender
-  - the politisization of gender
+  - the politicization of gender
 sr-due: 2021-11-09
 sr-interval: 17
 sr-ease: 290